Hinduism Facts

 Hindu Philosophy:

-Hindu philosophy is divided broadly into six different parts called as Darshanas.
+Hindu philosophy is divided broadly into six different parts called Darshanas.

 1. Samkhya.